TosbackCgusBridge-Bot/CGUs-versions/Hautelook/Privacy Policy.md

     *   Double Dare: Face Masks Starting at $10
     *   MIA Up to 55% Off
     *   Fresh Finds: Shoes Up to 65% Off
-    *   Luana Italy Handbags &.
-More
     *   Skinnygirl Smoothers &.
 Shapers &.
 More
     *   Espadrille Wedges, Sandals &.
 More Up to 55% Off
-    *   Travel Smart: IT Luggage Up to 60% Off
     *   Men's Sandals ft.
 Rainbow &.
 Flojos
     *   Kate Spade New York Home
     *   Free Shipping: Chic Planters &.
 More from $10
     *   Free Shipping: Pop Culture Art &.
 More Up to 50% Off
     *   Back to School: Jessica Simpson Sets &.
 More
     *   Kids' Sandals ft.
 Harper Canyon
     *   Z by Zella Girl
+    *   Travel Smart: IT Luggage Up to 60% Off
     *   Frye Up to 50% Off
     *   Frye Handbags Up to 50% Off
     *   Frye Men Up to 50% Off